-FSSA is continuing to enhance the Bureau of Developmental Disability and Rehabilitative Services (BDDS) Portal to consolidate legacy data systems, and build appropriate system functionality to effectively meet the State's business needs in supporting individuals with I/DD in waiver services as well as in our intermediate care facilities.
+FSSA is continuing to enhance the Bureau of Developmental Disability and Rehabilitative Services (BDDS) Portal to consolidate legacy data systems and build appropriate system functionality, particularly as it relates to provider functions, to effectively meet the State's business needs in supporting individuals with I/DD in waiver services as well as in our intermediate care facilities.
 These critical enhancements and changes will ensure necessary data elements and reporting requirements are captured to support monitoring and management of outcomes, person-centered planning processes, and compliance monitoring for the HCBS Settings Rule.